michel-leonard/C-Quadratic-Sieve/README.md

 - unusual case is when N isn't fully factored (maybe parameters was wrong)

 So before giving up, the algorithm searches 10%, 25% then 50% more relations.

+# Thank you
+There are many people to thank, the following list is not exhaustive :
+- Carl Pomerance
+- William Hart
+- Jason Papadopoulos